 Housing costs in Oxford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Connecticut.

 Unlike some towns, Oxford isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Oxford are a mix of both white- and blue-collar jobs.
 Overall, Oxford is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Oxford who work in management occupations (13.51%), sales jobs (12.72%), and office and administrative support (11.05%).
+There are especially a lot of people living in Oxford who work in sales jobs (13.05%), office and administrative support (12.21%), and management occupations (11.12%).

 Also of interest is that Oxford has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Oxford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oxford residents report their race to be White, followed by Asian.
-Important ancestries of people in Oxford include Irish, German, Polish, and English.
+The greatest number of Oxford residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Oxford include Irish, Polish, German, and English.

 The most common language spoken in Oxford is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Other Indo-European.